A-Kiwams/A-Kiwams/README.md

-### Hi there, I'm Alhassan Kulfaree Kiwamdeen.
+### Hi there, I'm Alhassan Kiwamdeen.

-## I'm a software engineer and content creator.
+## I'm a software engineer, content creator and project manager.

 I am a software engineer at DanAlha Limited.
 A tech start-up developing enterprise applications using Angular, React and WordPress.